InexplicableMagic/photodedupe/README.md

 # photodedupe
-A command line utility to find duplicate photos
+A command line utility for locating duplicate photos